You’ve tried everything—so why do you still feel anxious?

 More triggers: If you work on triggers (#8) before self-rejection (#7), your anxiety may shape-shift: public speaking fear becomes email fear becomes… *endless morphing*.

-Many people attempt to resolve their anxiety by throwing spaghetti at the wall: “How about I try breathwork?
+Some people attempt to resolve their anxiety by throwing spaghetti at the wall: “How about I try breathwork?
 How about I try TRE?
 How about I try…?”
-This is the exact opposite of strategically identifying and targeting your first bottleneck.
-While some degree of ‘random experimentation’ can be productive, if your entire strategy is random experimentation, you’re probably going to suffer from anxiety for extra years.
+This is exactly the opposite of strategically identifying and targeting your first bottleneck.
+While some degree of ‘random experimentation’ can be productive, if your portfolio entirely consists of random experimentation, you’re probably going to suffer from anxiety for extra years.
+Scaffolding is supposed to prevent this.

 On the flip side, targeting your current bottleneck allows for rapid progress.

-“I feel fine, although some of my close friends/family have expressed concern.” → #1 (Denial)
+“I feel fine, but some of my close friends/family have expressed concern.” → #1 (Denial)

 “I’m just an anxious person.” → #2 (Hopelessness)